Not all friction is bad.

 We spend a full year preparing teenagers to drive.
 Classes, permits, supervised hours, graduated independence.
 We do this not to restrict kids from driving, but to provide guidance as they learn to use a powerful technology — because the stakes are real.

 With AI, we've handed our kids the keys and hoped for the best.
 Most parents could teach their kids to drive from the passenger seat because they'd been driving for decades.
 With AI, parents are learning alongside their kids — and often behind them.
 It's hard to lead with confidence when you're figuring it out yourself.
-But when we give our kids access to tools that can think, write, and solve for them — without structured on-ramps or guided practice — the result isn't just careless use.
+But when we give our kids access to tools that can think, write, and solve for them — without structured on-ramps or guided practice — the challenge is not just whether students use AI.
+It is whether they can use it without surrendering the thinking that helps them grow.
+The result isn't just careless use.
 It's a quiet cycle of reliance that short-circuits the deliberation, struggle, and growth that real learning requires.

 And here's what most adults don't see: kids are worried about this too.
 They feel guilty about AI use.
 They fear losing what makes their thinking unique.
 They dumb down their writing to avoid suspicion.
 They want guidance — but the only thing many of them have heard is "don't use ChatGPT to cheat."